Nepiki/Guides/Lunar:-Silver-Star-Story-Complete-(PlayStation).md

 ### [Alex Ain't No Cheater](https://retroachievements.org/achievement/161064)

 ![Badge](https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/181014.png)
-*Clear Crystal Tower with no weapons equiped (aka No Dragonfly Wing glitch)*
+*Clear Crystal Tower with no weapons equipped (aka No Dragonfly Wing glitch)*

 While you're supposed to do this anyway, there's a glitch that will allow you to get through the tower with weapons equipped.
 This achievement is here to make sure you don't do that.